Collaborative Sculpture

 This sculpture began as a monumental 8ft tall by 8ft wide, 30 ton (27,215.5 kg) piece of granite, and was shipped to Toronto, from Quebec.
 After carving away at its form, the finished piece stands at 15 tons, and it resides on the edge of York University’s LIONS stadium in Toronto, Ontario.

 The sculpture is of a figure doing a bicycle kick, with the skull of a walrus at the figures left foot.
-The walrus skull is from an Inuit legend of when ancestors pass, they can play soccer in the sky forever, with a walrus’ skull as the choice of ball.
-The walrus skull soccer ball is made from cast bronze.
+The walrus skull is from an Inuit legend of when ancestors pass, they can play soccer in the sky forever, with a walrus’ skull as the ball.
+The walrus skull is made from cast bronze.